jerryok826/eFuse_voltmeter/README.md

 ![Alt text](https://github.com/jerryok826/eFuse_voltmeter/blob/main/Pictures/IMG_5815.jpeg)

 ## Project Description
-This is a protection circuit for other board.
+eFuse_Voltmeter is a protection circuit for other devices.
+The initial reason was to protect a Ham radio.
 It can be powered from wall wart or a battery.
 Features:
-1. Keyed input power connectors.
-2. Reverse power protection.
+1. Reverse power protection.
-3. Adjustable over voltage protection
+2. Adjustable over voltage protection
-4. Adjustable over current protection.
+3. Adjustable over current protection.
-5. Voltage and current monitoring.
+4. Voltage and current monitoring.
-6. Output power control.
+5. Output power control.
-7. Output power disconnect on fault.
+6. Output power disconnect on fault.
+7. Keyed input power connectors.

-When an over voltage or an over current event happen the boards output will be disable.
-This state is latch until the reset button pressed.
-Apond a fault a auduo alarm is also actived and a fault LED is lite.
+When an over voltage or an over current event happens the board will disable its output.
+This fault state is latch until the control buttons is pressed.
+Apond a fault a audiuo alarm is also actived and a fault LED is lite.
 The fault is indicted by its measurement value will turn RED and RED led is lite

 ### Project Status
-The project is basicly comlete.
+the project is basically complete.
 Working on improvements.

 ## Design Files
-### Electrical Design Files